Toward discovering the excited $\Omega$ baryons through nonleptonic weak decays of $\Omega_c$: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (Grants Nos.
-12175065, 12075288, U1832173, 11775078, 11705056, 11735003, and 11961141012), and Scientific and Technological Innovation Programs of Higher Education Institutions of Shanxi Province, China under Grant No.2020L0617.
+This work is supported by the National Natural Science Foundation of China (Grants Nos.12205026, 12175065, 12075288, U1832173, 11775078, 11705056, 11735003, and 11961141012), and Applied Basic Research Program of Shanxi Province, China under Grant No.202103021223376.
 Qi-Fang L\"{u} is partly supported by the State Scholarship Fund of China Scholarship Council under Grant No. 202006725011.
 Ju-Jun Xie is also supported by the Youth Innovation Promotion Association CAS.